Home » Alcohol and Controlled Substances

 - “B.Y.O.B.,” as shorthand for “Bring Your Own Beverage,” may be used on postings, etc., for events that have been registered B.Y.O.B. during the event registration process.
 (See requirements of the registration process, below.)

-- The use of common containers of alcoholic beverages such as kegs, pony kegs, party pigs, punch bowls, or party balls by undergraduates, or at any event to which undergraduates have been invited, or at which they are present, is prohibited.
+- The use of common containers of alcoholic beverages such as kegs, pony kegs, or punch bowls at any student organization sponsored event, on or off campus, to which undergraduates have been invited, or at which they are present, is prohibited.

-- Officers of an organization or residence, or other individuals hosting an event, are responsible for ensuring compliance with University policies and state and local law.
-If non-compliant, organizations and individuals are subject to disciplinary action by the University, and to prosecution by the state of Tennessee, and/or the Metropolitan Government of Nashville/Davidson County.
+- Officers of an organization hosting an event are responsible for ensuring compliance with University policies and state and local law.
+If non-compliant, organizations and associated individuals are subject to disciplinary action by the University, and to prosecution by the state of Tennessee, and/or the Metropolitan Government of Nashville/Davidson County.

 [ Back to Top ]

 It is in the best interest of students’ welfare that persons who overdose or become intoxicated be brought to the attention of medical personnel.
-For that reason, and other University policies notwithstanding, it is University policy that no student seeking medical attention for intoxication or overdose shall be formally disciplined for the simple illegal use or underage possession of alcohol or other drugs, provided that the sole reason the student’s intoxication or overdose was discovered by University officials arose from the seeking of medical care (by the affected student or by others), and provided that the affected student consents to the release of his or her medical records to Office of the Dean of Students personnel who the Dean has charged with managing post-event response.
+For that reason, it is University policy that no student seeking medical attention for intoxication or overdose shall be formally disciplined for the simple illegal use or underage possession of alcohol or other drugs and the resulting overdose or intoxication, provided that the sole reason the student’s intoxication or overdose was discovered by University officials was through the seeking of medical care (by the affected student or by others), and provided that the affected student consents to the release of his or her medical records to Dean of Students personnel who the Dean has charged with managing post-event response.

-If an undergraduate group cosponsors an event with a graduate or professional student group, or if undergraduates are invited or present at an event, the policies governing undergraduate events must be followed.
-In addition, graduate or professional student groups and their officers are subject to disciplinary action if there are violations of the underage drinking law or University policies and regulations, at their events.
+If an undergraduate student organization cosponsors an event with a graduate or professional student organization, or if undergraduates are invited or present at an event, the policies governing undergraduate events must be followed.
+In addition, graduate or professional student organizations and their officers are subject to disciplinary action if there are violations of the underage drinking law or University policies and regulations at their events.